-- 1. Certificate of Compliance ("COC").
-Annually renewed document demonstrating product level compliance with the Standard, as determined by a Technical Administrator. - 2.
+- 1. Certificate of ("COV").
+Annually renewed document demonstrating compliance with the PVP which includes a signed written agreement with the Project, a signed written agreement with the TA (where applicable), and Product-level compliance with the Standard. - 2.
 License Agreement ("LA").
 Contract between the Project and a Participant outlining terms with regard to use of the Project's trademarks. - 3.
 Participant.
 A company that is seeking verification within the PVP and signs a License Agreement with the Project. - 4.
 Participant Code of Ethics.
-A provision of the LA regarding Participant alignment with the Non-GMO Project mission. - 5.
-Product.
-A unique branded formula and process, where process could be either the manufacturing or facility process.
+A provision of the LA regarding Participant alignment with the Non-GMO Project mission.

-- 6. Prospect: A company that is a prospective Participant. - 7.
+- 5. Product.
+A unique branded formula and process, where process could be either the manufacturing or facility process. - 6.
+Prospect: A company that is a prospective Participant. - 7.
 Technical Administrator ("TA").
 An entity contracted to oversee evaluation of products for purposes of determining compliance with the Standard. - 8.
 Technical Administrator Portal ("TAP").
 The online platform used for coordinating TA communications, including TA Guidance (see 5.4, point 2, below). - 9.
 Trademarks.
 Any of the Project's registered trademarks; for details see section 8 of these terms of reference.